mapbox/cpp/glossary.md

 More info at https://developer.apple.com/legacy/library/documentation/Darwin/Reference/ManPages/man5/core.5.html

-#### precompiled library: when source code is in .cpp files that is compiled and linked into a shared (aka dymamic) library (.so on linux, .dylib on os x)
 #### when to write compiled library vs a header only library?
 **hide dependencies that are only needed at runtime and not at compile time by users of library** **when you want to ship binary code that you don't want to recompile or re-link**